Can 2 users in different locations meet in a virtual surgery? AKA, Remote Telepresence or Virtual Telepresence?

 How does licensing work?
 How many seats does it allow?

 Remote Telepresence using WraithMatrix requires a nominal, ongoing server fee based on the number of concurrent users on the network.
-Generally, our clients spend between $100 and $500 annually for server fees.
+Generally, our clients spend between $100 and $500 annually on server fees.

 What VR headsets are required for the enduser?